-5.31 We start the Development Phase by examining the policy options in detail.
+5.46 We start the development phase by examining the policy options in detail.
 We set out one or more initial policy approaches, and articulate their aims, scope and mechanisms.
-In all cases, we prioritise how we can most appropriately pursue our objectives.
+In all cases we prioritise how we can most appropriately pursue our objectives.
 We also consider the impact of the proposal on our regulatory principles.

-5.32 Once we have described our initial policy approach(es), we analyse and refine these.
+5.47 Once we have described our initial policy approach(es), we analyse and refine these.
 The nature of the respective risk or opportunity will shape this process.
 Where we need to act urgently to meet our objectives, we might expedite some of these steps.

-&lt;sup>25 This does not include the publication of a DP, which comes before this.
+This does not include the publication of a possible discussion paper, which would come before the stages outlined here.